UtaUtaUtau/nnsvslabeling/README.md

 Japanese is coded in differently to support suffixes on vowels.
 This was mostly an idea that my friends and I thought of.
 In that case, Japanese hopefully supports `VS` where `V` is the vowel and `S` is the suffix. (e.g. falsetto could be `aF`, `iF`, and so on)

-It also supports ARPAbet and X-Sampa for other languages, but stringing CCs is a bit primitive, and it only cuts them at the middle.
+It supports ARPABET, the Five Vowel System (a, e, i, o, u) and custom language support by allowing the user to input the vowels of the language, but stringing CCs is a bit primitive as it only cuts them at the middle.

-It will always separate the phonemes `sil`, `pau`, `cl`, `br`, `vf`, and `Edge`.
+It will always separate the phonemes `pau`, `br`, and `sil`.

 This will only directly translate timing according to the BPM of the UST.
-It puts all notes at middle C (C4).
+It puts all notes at middle C (C4) when a `.frq` file is not provided.

 Update 09/28/2021: lab2ust now quantizes notes.
 You need to specify the note length of the quantization though.
 Here's a list of note lengths for quantization.
 If you don't want quantization, just put 1.

 Update 03/02/2022: lab2ust can now read `.frqs` to automatically place the pitches of the notes.
 It is recommended to generate `.frqs` with moresampler for highest accuracy.
 PS: It can ONLY read `.frqs` so you would need to convert the `.mrq` to `.frq`.
 This can be done with frq editor.
 If you are OK with checking the frequencies instead, you can generate with speedwagon instead.

+Update 08/02/2022: lab2ust will now check if there are parts of the label that only has consonants and is surrounded by the standalone phonemes `pau`, `br`, and `sil`.
+It will fuse them into one note to avoid zero length notes. lab2ust also supports custom language by allowing the user to input the vowels of the language comma-separated.
+This also accepts it if each phoneme is surrounded by either `'` or `"`.

 | Quantize | Note Length |
 | --- | --- |